HaoTrieuQuoc/AWS-FCJ_TeamSBW/content/2-Proposal/_index.md

 - Ingest Lambda: s3:PutObject to raw bucket (scoped to prefix), s3:ListBucket on needed prefixes.
 - ETL Lambda: s3:GetObject/ListBucket on raw prefixes; permission to fetch secrets from SSM Parameter Store; no broad S3 access.
 - EC2 roles: read/write only to its own DB/volumes; optional read to S3 for backups.
-- Shiny EC2: no write to S3 raw; read-only to Postgres as needed
+- Shiny EC2: no write to S3 raw; read-only to Postgres as needed.

 **Network**